britepool/comply/README.md

 The `output/` directory contains all generated assets.
 Links in the HTML dashboard a relative, and all dependencies are included via direct CDN references.
 The entire `output/` directory therefore may be uploaded to an S3 bucket or other static asset host without further modification.

+Right now we are uploading the contents of the output/ directory to the toplevel folder of another github repository for easy and free hosting:

 # Dashboard Status

 Procedure tracking is updated whenever `comply sync` is invoked.
 Invoke a sync prior to `comply build` to include the most current ticket status.